History of boxing in the Philippines: Second golden age of Philippine boxing

-During the 1950's under the management of a renowned Asian boxing promoter and manager Lope Sarreal whom founded the Interphil Promotions Inc., Filipino boxing fans saw the birth of Philippine boxing's second golden era as a Cebuano boxer named Gabriel "Flash" Elorde beat the then reigning world featherweight champion and later Hall of Famer Sandy Saddler in a non-title bout at the Rizal Memorial Sports Complex on July 20, 1955.
+During the 1950s under the management of a renowned Asian boxing promoter and manager Lope Sarreal whom founded the Interphil Promotions Inc., Filipino boxing fans saw the birth of Philippine boxing's second golden era as a Cebuano boxer named Gabriel "Flash" Elorde beat the then reigning world featherweight champion and later Hall of Famer Sandy Saddler in a non-title bout at the Rizal Memorial Sports Complex on July 20, 1955.
 Elorde went on to win the world super featherweight championship from Harold Gomes by a seventh-round knockout on March 16, 1960.
 Elorde kept his world title inside a division record of 7 years and 2 months with 10 successful defenses, including a one-round knockout of Gomes in a rematch.
 Flash Elorde, during his time, was one of the busiest fighters who traveled to fight very often.
 A great and fearless fighter, Elorde was one of the most beloved Filipino athletes since Pancho Villa.
 In this Elorde inspired period, twenty world champions were created spanning from Roberto Cruz to Gerry Peñalosa along with the formation of the "Big Four of Professional Boxing" or the major sanctioning bodies, namely the WBA, WBC, IBF, and WBO.
 However, as time goes by, boxing was becoming less popular in the country because of many alternative sports including basketball until Manny Pacquiao came.